 How to Find a Financial Advisor

-Are you happy with your current financial advisor?
+Are you happy with your current financial advisor or investment professional?
 Great!
 Keep investing for the long term and meeting regularly with your pro.

-Maybe you already have a financial advisor, but these questions have made you realize your current pro isn’t a great fit for you and your needs.
-It’s important to find a financial advisor you trust, and that may mean it’s time to move on.
+Maybe you already have an advisor, but these questions have made you realize your current pro isn’t a great fit for you and your needs.
+It’s important to find a pro you can trust, and that may mean it’s time to move on.

-If you’re looking for a new financial advisor or just getting started with investing, try SmartVestor.
-It’s a free way to find top-rated financial advisors in your area.
-Looking for an advisor shouldn’t be complicated.
+If you’re looking to make a change or just getting started with investing, try SmartVestor.
+It’s a free way to find top-rated investment professionals in your area.
+Looking for a pro shouldn’t be complicated.
 With SmartVestor, you can interview as many pros as you want to find the best fit for you.